A. Dale "Bud" Mayo

-A. Dale “Bud” Mayo is an American business executive, digital cinema entrepreneur and CEO of business advisor A.Dale Mayo&Associates, Inc. He was also Chairman of the Board of Meta Media Tech LLC.
-He was chairman of New Vision Entertainment Group, LLC.
-Earlier, he was the founder of Digital Cinema Destinations Corp. and has served as chairman and chief executive officer since its inception in July 2010.
+A. Dale “Bud” Mayo is an American business executive and digital cinema entrepreneur.
+He is the CEO business advisory firm A. Dale Mayo & Associates, Inc., and also served as chairman of New Vision Entertainment Group, LLC. and Chairman of the Board of Meta Media Tech LLC.
+Earlier in his career, he was the founder of Digital Cinema Destinations Corp. and has served as chairman and chief executive officer since its inception in July 2010.